Nurture Your Precious Microbiome

-- Eat an abundance and a variety of plant-based foods– whole grains, beans, nuts, seeds, vegetables, and fruits.
-Good bacteria “feed” off the fiber that only plant foods can provide.
+- Eat an abundance and a variety of plant-based foods- whole grains, beans, nuts, seeds, vegetables, and fruits.
+Good bacteria “feed” off of the fiber that only plant foods can provide.
 The more real food fiber you eat, the more “good” bacteria you will have in your gut.
 Additionally, the greater the variety of plant-based foods you eat, particularly fruits and veggies, the healthier your microbiome will be.
-This is THE MOST POWERFUL and EFFECTIVE of these strategies.
-Honestly, if you do not eat an abundance of fiber, success is IMPOSSIBLE.
+This is THE MOST POWERFUL and EFFECTIVE of all of these strategies.
+Honestly, if you do not eat an abundance and diversity of plant-based foods, success is IMPOSSIBLE.

 - Your microbiomes’ preferred types of fiber are inulin and arabinogalactans.
 The foods that offer the most of these special fibers, also known as prebiotics, are: garlic, onions, leeks, Jerusalem artichokes, asparagus, lentils, oats, carrots, beans, okra, radishes and tomatoes.
 Think of these foods as your microbiome “superstars”.

 - Consume foods high in polyphenols regularly: dark chocolate, tea (green and black), berries, cherries, currants, artichoke hearts, citrus, filtered coffee, apples, plums, red wine (one glass a day).
 Polyphenols are plant based compounds that favorably modulate the microbiome – boosting the growth and activity of good bacteria while inhibiting the growth of harmful bacteria.

 - Limit consumption of processed, industrial foods, especially fast foods, junk foods, and those lacking fiber.
 These foods “feed” the bad bacteria, and the more “bad” bacteria you have in your gut, the less good ones you will have as they are in competition.
 Bad bacteria have been linked to a host of chronic diseases including obesity, heart disease, type 2 diabetes, mental health disorders, and more.
 Be especially vigilant in avoiding processed foods containing lecithin, polysorbate 80 (PS80), and carboxymethylcellulose (CMC).
 These “emulsifiers” have been shown to interfere with a healthy gut lining and disturb the microbiome balance.